-For photographers, this is a great destination as all the dive sites offer excellent macro, so there is always plenty to see and photograph.
+For photographers, this is a great destination as all the Malapascua Cebu dive sites offer excellent macro, so there is always plenty to see and photograph.

 The nearby Gato Island also offers an abundant variety of sea creatures like sea snakes, frogfish, nudibranchs, black-tip sharks, bobtail squid, blue ring octopus, harlequin shrimp, ghost shrimp, xenon crabs, sea hares, sea stars, and many more.
 Be sure to pack a good underwater camera for your dive trip!

-Mactan is one of the most popular dive sites in all of Cebu as well as one of the most popular dive spots in the Philippines.
+Mactan is one of the most popular diving spots in Cebu as well as one of the most popular dive spots in the Philippines.
 Located in Central Visayas, this small island is separated but connected by bridges from the Cebu mainland by the Mactan Channel.
 It's home to some of the top-rated Cebu hotels and resorts like Crimson Mactan, Dusit Thani Mactan, Savoy Hotel Mactan, and other luxury resorts in the Philippines.

-The dive sites lie on the east side of the island, reachable by boat or shore depending on the dive center.
+The Mactan Island Cebu dive sites lie on the east side of the island, reachable by boat or shore depending on the dive center.

 Trying out a Mactan sanctuary tour is a good experience for first-time visitors to begin their underwater adventure in the Philippines because of its convenient location.